ihainan/GeminiTaskEngine/README.md

 ## Usage

 The TaskEngine allows you to execute complex tasks by defining custom strategies and prompt builders.
-See `test-simple.js` for a complete example of how to use the TaskEngine.
+See the examples in the `examples/` directory for complete working examples.

 ### Basic Usage